sweetalert2/sweetalert2/SPONSORS.md

 Sponsor is a company or a person who is supporting SweetAlert2 with $19 per month [via GitHub Sponsors](https://github.com/sponsors/limonte) or [via PayPal](https://www.paypal.com/donate/?cmd=_s-xclick&hosted_button_id=UW5EA4KTHM4B6).
 Sponsors are listed in these places:

-- in this document
+- in [SweetAlert2's official homepage](https://sweetalert2.github.io/#sponsors) (100K+ unique visitors per month).
 - in [the official repo README](https://github.com/sweetalert2/sweetalert2#sponsors) (20K+ unique visitors per month)
-- in [SweetAlert2's official homepage](https://sweetalert2.github.io/#sponsors) (80K+ unique visitors per month).
 - on [npmjs.com](https://www.npmjs.com/package/sweetalert2)
+- in this document

 All sponsors have priority support via GitHub issues.

-For all questions related to sponsorship please contact me via email limon.monte@protonmail.com
+For all questions related to sponsorship please contact me via email sweetalert2@gmail.com

 # How to become a sponsor

 1. Set up the $19 per month sponsorship [via GitHub Sponsors](https://github.com/sponsors/limonte) or [via PayPal](https://www.paypal.com/donate/?cmd=_s-xclick&hosted_button_id=UW5EA4KTHM4B6)
-2. Send your logo and link to limon.monte@protonmail.com and I will publish it in the same day
+2. Send your logo and link to sweetalert2@gmail.com and I will publish it in the same day

 # Our Sponsors